laurivosandi/certidude/README.rst

 .. figure:: doc/usecase-diagram.png

-Certidude is mainly designed for VPN gateway operators to make VPN adoption usage as simple as possible.
+Certidude is mainly designed for VPN gateway operators to make desktop/laptop VPN setup as easy as possible.
+User certificate management eg. for HTTPS is also made reasonably simple.
 For a full-blown CA you might want to take a look at `EJBCA <http://www.ejbca.org/features.html>`_ or `OpenCA <https://pki.openca.org/>`_.